 SatGen v3 allows for the import of three file formats:

 - Load Google Earth KML File -.
 Google Earth files in KML format can be loaded into the software.
 The Position (x,y) and Speed profile is immediately displayed.
-Date, Time, Dynamics, update rate and mask angle can bet set to users requirements.
+Date, Time, Dynamics, and mask angle can be set to your requirements.

 - Load NMEA File - NMEA Files in the $GGA format can be loaded into the software.
 The Position (x,y) and Speed profile is immediately displayed.
-Date, Time, (not dynamics), update rate and mask angle can bet set to users requirements.
+Date, Time, (not dynamics), and mask angle can be set to your requirements.